SAP-samples/cloud-mdk-tutorial-samples/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/3-Extend-Your-MDK-App-With-Map-Custom-Control-using-Metadata-approach/README.md

 # Extend Your MDK App With a Map Custom Control (Using Metadata Approach)

-Build and run the Mobile Development Kit client with Map custom control functionality for Android and iOS platforms.
+Build and run the mobile development kit client with Map custom control functionality for Android and iOS platforms.

 ---